rioxpi/vanguard/README.md

 Vanguard is a Python-based reconnaissance utility that automates:

-- port scanning using nmap,
+- port scanning using nmap
-- XML parsing,
+- XML parsing
-- web service detection,
+- web service detection
-- directory fuzzing with ffuf.
+- directory fuzzing with ffuf
-- Scanning headers
+- scanning headers

 ---